 2. Fine Artists can reach a worldwide market at the click of a button

 For the first time ever, those who make fine art, sculptures, photographs, fashion garments and other hand-crafted products are able to market and sell these directly to the public – on a large scale – without going through a third-party such as a gallery.
-Marketing and selling products using methods such as print-on-demand facilities enables artists to ship printed images and products to an audience that would have never before have known they existed.
+Marketing and selling products via an artist website or print-on-demand facility enables artists to ship printed images and products to an audience that would previously never have known they existed.
 Instead of institutions or established galleries deciding which artworks ‘make it’, the public votes work into the spotlight through viral sharing on social media.

 3. High school students can achieve RECOGNITION while studying